MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - Binary object data: contents of some file(s)
-2. tree - TODO
+2. tree - a folder, keeps track of file names
-3. commit - TODO
+3. commit - one version of the project
-4. repo - TODO
+4. repo - holds one project just what you need to build the project
-5. hash - TODO
+5. hash - unique code that represents repo